amolsood/notes/AWS/HA & Scaling/Highlights.md

   - Cost - Predictable = Provisioned, Sporadic = On-Demand
 - Is it highly available? - Default to think like this, unless question mentions.
 If question mentions, then we can expect failures of resources or slow performance of solution, mostly due to cost effectiveness
 - Which is appropriate, vertical or horizontal - Generally favor Horizontal, but vertical is not left out
-- Is is cost effective?
+- Is it cost effective?
 - Would switching databases fix the problem? - Hard in real life, easy to answer in AWS exam
 - **Auto scaling can only be done for EC2** - Other services might have auto scaling, but they are not included in Auto scaling groups
 - **Get ahead of workload** - Prefer to select solutions which are predictive rather than reactive